Serfentum/ML2018/README.md

 Notes are categorized by theme and aranged sequentially.
 Available directories:
-1. data - contains datasets used in notebooks
-1. pandas - contains notebooks about pandas
+1. pandas - contains notebooks about pandas and data folder with datasets

 # Authors